zazuum/xlsxgrep/README.md

   -l, --files-with-match     print only names of FILEs with match pattern.
   -L, --files-without-match  print only names of FILEs with no match pattern.
   -S, --separator SEPARATOR  define custom list separator for output, the default is TAB.
-  -j, --jobs JOBS            number of CPU cores/processes to use for search (default: 1).
+  -j, --jobs JOBS            number of CPU cores to use for search (default: all cores).
+  -p, --progress             display a progress bar during the search.
-      --row                  search rows and print matching rows (default).
+  -R, --row                  search rows and print matching rows (default).
-      --column               search columns and print whole matching columns vertically.
+  -C, --column               search columns and print whole matching columns vertically.
 ```

 ## Examples: